solbu/hldig/TESTING.md

     ln -s ../testing/cgi-bin/

-Copy `htsearch.sh` from your $srcdir/scripts directory to your server root (not the cgi-bin directory).
+Copy `hlsearch.sh` from your $srcdir/scripts directory to your server root (not the cgi-bin directory).

-_Note: htsearch.sh is a wrapper script that calls htsearch._
+_Note: hlsearch.sh is a wrapper script that calls hlsearch._

 Change back to the top level of your hldig source directory.
 Start the lighttpd server